-Hart’s Pass is a high mountain pass at an elevation of 1.859m (6,100ft) above the sea level, located in the Okanogan-Wenatchee National Forest.
-It’s accessible by car and is the highest point in the State of Washington that one can drive.
+Hart’s Pass is a high mountain pass at an elevation of 1.859m (6,100ft) above the sea level, located on the border of Okanogan and Whatcom counties.
+It’s accessible by car and is the highest point in the State of Washington, USA, that one can drive.
 End of the road "after" Hart's pass, at the gate to Slate Peak Lookout, is 7,200 feet elevation.

+The unpaved road to the summit is a narrow, windy mountain road with steep side cliffs in places.
+It’s called Hart's Pass Road 5400.
 The road was built in 1893 into gold and silver mines.
-This is a maintained road where a high clearance 2WD vehicle is able to travel safely at low speeds on long dry straight-of-ways, without losing control due to wash boarding, ruts, or dips.
 The road ends near Timberline, over 6000’ in elevation, and opens up into the heart of the North Cascades.
 Be aware that trailers are not allowed on FS road 5400 to Hart’s Pass and wider vehicles such as motor homes are highly discouraged.
 The road to Hart's Pass and on to Slate Peak Lookout is the highest maintained road in Washington State.